-The Manatee Rescue Centre where orphan manatees are rehabilitated and introduced back into the wild.
-If very young manatees are in care at the time visitors can bottle feed them and feed the older ones water lettuce.
+The Manatee Rescue Centre Orphan and injured Manatees are rehabilitated and introduced back into the wild.
+If very young manatees are in care visitors can bottle-feed them and feed the older ones water lettuce.

-Pilpintuwasi Butterfly Farm and Animal Rescue Centre – Great informative tour on the butterflies with tours that show their life cycle including their eggs and cocoons.
-The star of the show here is the awesome Owl Butterfly which has big yellow eyes to make him look like an owl and scare away predators.
+Pilpintuwasi Butterfly Farm and Animal Rescue Centre Great informative tour on the butterflies with tours that show their life cycle including their eggs and cocoons.
+The star of the show here is the awesome Owl butterfly which has enormous yellow eyes to make him look like an owl and scare away predators.

 While in Iquitos we stay at the Dorado Isabel Hotel which is near the main square, Plaza de Armas and the historic cathedral.

 Vegetarian food in Iquitos is scarce, but we found this gorgeous little café a little further up from the hotel, closer to the main square.
 Karma Café has lots of delicious vegetarian options.
 We just love the bean and cheese tortillas and the carafes of sangria with fresh fruit.